 “That was a big part of fostering an appreciation for the outdoors,” he says.
-“I love being among the trees and in open spaces.”
+“I love being among the trees and in wide open spaces.”

-That was the beginning of a nearly decade-long phase that revolved around a mobile lifestyle, with Nick moving frequently to take on a series of field jobs for various entities, from universities to state and federal agencies.
+That was the beginning of a nearly decade-long phase that necessitated a mobile lifestyle, with Nick moving frequently to take on a series of field jobs for various entities, from universities to state and federal agencies.
 At times, he worked with crews; other times, independently.
 Some of his past jobs and volunteer experiences included working on the Yellowstone Wolf Project and doing wolverine research in Glacier National Park.
-He’s also had a variety of roles, including crew lead and assistant project manager, but all of them have primarily focused on being out in the field, doing hands-on tasks—or being “boots on the ground,” Nick says.
+He’s also had a variety of roles, including crew lead and assistant project manager, but all of them have primarily focused on being out in the field, doing hands-on tasks—or being the “boots on the ground,” Nick says.

 Getting Involved at NCLC